What is iPhoneUI?

-In this tutorial I am explaining how simple is working with transparency and animation on Windows Mobile.
+In this tutorial, I am explaining how simple it is to work with transparency and animation on Windows Mobile.

-In all this article I have been mentioning Alpha blending.
+In this whole article, I have been mentioning Alpha blending.
 Alpha blending is a convex combination of two colours allowing transparency effects.

-Originally I have released only one form, but successively I have split it in two to make things more clear and removed the Topbar from the
+Originally, I have released only one form, but successively I have split it in two to make things more clear and removed the Topbar from the MainMenu.cs.

 This is a sample with 4 different wallpapers, all included in the solution.